Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: Introduction

+Inspired by the above analysis, we decide to explore a promising but under-studied self-supervised pre-training paradigm to enhance time series representation capabilities.
+This research is full of challenges.
+For one thing, to address the data sparsity problem, we need to design encoders that are easy to train to efficiently capture key features and patterns with limited data, thereby improving prediction performance and model transferability.
+For another, to cope with the data differences between different domains, we need to develop a method to unify instances from various domains, which is crucial for building a cohesive pre-trained model.

-In this work, we propose CrossTimeNet, a novel framework designed for cross-domain self-supervised pre-training on time series data.
-To accommodate the diverse characteristics of time series data across various domains, we provide a carefully designed tokenizer that can convert continuous time series into discrete tokens through a reconstruction optimization process.
+In this work, we propose CrossTimeNet, a novel framework specifically designed for self-supervised pre-training of time series data across different domains.
+First, current research tends to use convolutional~\cite{yue2022ts2vec} or Transformer-based networks~\cite{dong2024simmtm}, which are usually randomly initialized and thus require a large amount of training data to learn effective features.
+To address this issue, we adopt a pre-trained language model as the backbone network to effectively capture the sequential dependencies of the input data using existing knowledge and features.
+Considering the locality of time series data, we use the restoration of the corrupted input as the self-supervised optimization objective.
+This approach can capture bidirectional representations and thus better utilize the contextual information of sequence data.
+Second, to unify instances from multiple domains, we provide a carefully designed tokenizer that can convert continuous time series into discrete tokens through a reconstruction optimization process.
 This tokenizer enables each segment of the raw time series to be assigned its own identity code, effectively bridging the gap caused by data discrepancies across domains.
-Within CrossTimeNet, we emphasize two key insights.
-Firstly, we find that predicting a higher proportion of corrupted time series tokens is beneficial for learning more informative patterns within the data.
-Secondly, we unexpectedly discover that utilizing a pre-trained language model as the encoder backbone network is highly effective for extracting time series representations.
-Leveraging these strategies allows us to develop a universal pre-trained time series model that distills various types of knowledge and patterns from different domains.
-To assess the effectiveness of CrossTimeNet, we conduct comprehensive experiments on time series classification tasks using several real-world datasets.
-The experimental results unequivocally affirm the superiority of our CrossTimeNet from multiple angles.
-We hope that CrossTimeNet will inspire further research in the quest for developing general-purpose time series representation models.
+Using these strategies, we can develop a general pre-trained time series model that extracts various types of knowledge and patterns from different domains.
+To evaluate the effectiveness of CrossTimeNet, we conduct comprehensive experiments on time series classification and forecasting tasks using multiple real-world datasets.
+The experimental results clearly confirm the superiority of our CrossTimeNet from multiple perspectives.
+We hope that CrossTimeNet can inspire further research to develop general time series representation models.